fallen-icarus/cardano-loans/GettingStarted.md

 collateral assets above, the negotiation beacon script will crash with an error saying your collateral assets are wrong.

+If you wish to ask for an unsecured loan, don't include any `collateral-asset` fields.

 #### Building the transaction
 To see how to build the transaction using a local node, refer [here](scripts/local-node/create-ask.sh).